 The Code on Wages, 2019 (Wage Code) was passed by the Parliament and approved by the President on 8 August 2019.
 The remaining three codes, viz.
 Industrial Relations Code, 2020 (IR Code), Code on Social Security, 2020 (SS Code) and Occupational Health, Safety and Working Conditions Code, 2020 (OSH Code) were passed by the Parliament and were approved by the President on 28 September 2020.
 However, all four codes are yet to come into effect on a date to be notified by the central government.
 In accordance with the labour ministry's announcement last year, the codes were proposed to come into effect from 1 April 2021.
 However, since many state governments are yet to publish their respective rules under the four codes, the implementation date has been delayed.
-There is no clarity on the specific date for implementation - that said, they are expected to come into effect later in 2021 a.
-Draft State Rules for Wage Code:
+There is no clarity on the specific date for implementation - that said, they are expected to come into effect later in public comments.
+The draft rules, once finalized, will subsume the respective state rules under the subsumed laws.
+The Draft State Wage Code Rules provide manner of calculating and paying minimum wages, working conditions i.e. working hours, overtime, leave, etc., salary deductions and recovery of excess deductions, setting up a state advisory board, timely payment of wages, claims and dues, maintenance and filing of specific forms, registers and records.